seL4/docs/Hardware/Qemu.md

 -cpu Nehalem,+vmx -serial /dev/pts/3 -vga std
 ```

-Where the '''-vga std''' option ''should'' pass the frame buffer to the
+Where the **-vga std** option ''should'' pass the frame buffer to the
 qemu VM.
 Having Linux in seL4 VM print something on the screen (like a
 login prompt) is still under development though.